myatktun/myatktun.github.io/_sources/Linux.rst

       ``/proc/config.gz`` or ``/boot/config-$(uname -r)``
     * only disable options that are certain not needed
     * **sysfs**
-        - virtual filesystem with symlinks to all around the filesystem, should always be mounted at ``/sys``
+        - virtual file system with symlinks to all around the file system, should always be mounted at ``/sys``
         - internal structure usually changes due to reorganisation of devices
     * **Device Discovery**